ZeroWP/Customizer/README.md

-#The following docs are up to date!!!
+#The following docs are outdated!!!

 # Customizer
 Create customizer controls quick and easy with as minimum code as possible.